mflowgen/mflowgen/README.md

     % make graph # <-- shows which steps are in the configured flow
     % make list  # <-- shows most things you can do

+Set up the interface to the ADK (see section below for details):

+    % cd $TOP
+    % mkdir adk && cd adk
+    % ln -s /path/to/stdcells.lib
+    % ln -s /path/to/stdcells.lef
+    % ln -s /path/to/stdcells.v
+    (...)
+    % cd $TOP/build       # <-- point the build system to your ADK
+    (modify "setup-adk.mk" and set "adk_dir" to "$TOP/adk")

 Start with synthesis:

     % make synth          # <-- this can take about a minute
     % make runtimes       # <-- check how long each step took
     % make debug-synth    # <-- bring up synthesis results in the GUI

 Continue with place-and-route:

     % make signoff        # <-- this can take about ten minutes
     % make debug-signoff  # <-- bring up the final layout in the GUI

 Run Calibre DRC and LVS:

     % make drc            # <-- these can run in parallel with -j
     % make lvs            # <-- these can run in parallel with -j

 Other useful asic flow commands:

     % make                # Execute all steps
     % make info           # Prints useful design information
     % make debug-synth    # Open design vision for synth
     % make debug-init     # See floorplan in Innovus
     % make debug-place    # See placement and power routing in Innovus
     % make debug-signoff  # See final design in Innovus
     % make graph          # Draws an ASCII dependency graph of steps
     % make list           # Shows most things you can do
     % make print.*        # Print any Makefile variable
-    % make print         # Print contents of all variables in print_list
+    % make print          # Print contents of all vars in print_list
     % make runtimes       # Table of runtimes
     % make seed           # Just generates the build directories

 The rest of this README describes the ASIC Design Kit interface, the modularized steps, the organization of the repository, and the